tudelft3d/website/projects/geobim-benchmark/rotterdamlod12.md

 ## Short description

-Surrounding area of the Up:Town building (one of the provided IFC model for this benchmark); it represents the Maritiem district in Rotterdam (Figure 24).
+Surrounding area of the Up:Town building (one of the provided IFC model for this benchmark); it represents the Maritiem district in Rotterdam.

 This is an open data produced and provided by the Municipality of Rotterdam.